bharathbettagere/mywebpage/_pages/about.md

 # About

-I am an assistant professor in the department of electrical engineering at IIT Dharwad.
+I am an assistant professor in the Department of electrical engineering at IIT Dharwad.
 My interest is to conduct fundamental research in the areas of inference and learning in a network.
-Some of my work include caching in cellular networks, federated learning, bilevel optimization, distributed stochastic optimization with applications to sensor networks, and signal processing for communication problems.
+Some of my work includes caching in cellular networks, federated learning, bilevel optimization, distributed stochastic optimization with applications to sensor networks, and signal processing for communication problems.
 If you are interested in any of the above, please drop in an email.

 I am interested in hosting **undergraduates for internships**.
 I have a few success stories in terms of publishing serious research papers with undergraduate students.
-If you are an undergraduate student with strong inclination towards mathematics, and would like to work with me, please drop in an email describing your interest and a short CV to **bharathbn AT iitdh DOT ac DOT in.**
+If you are an undergraduate student with a strong inclination towards mathematics and would like to work with me, please drop in an email describing your interest and a short CV to **bharathbn AT iitdh DOT ac DOT in.**

 In addition to the above, I am actively collaborating with Euprime Pvt.
 Ltd. to convert my research into an impactful one!
-Akash Murthy (Co-founder, collaborator and research project member) is actively working with me on solving real world impactful problems related to federated learning.
+Akash Murthy (Co-founder, collaborator and research project member) is actively working with me on solving real-world impactful problems related to federated learning.

 # Research Interests

-Machine learning, statistics, signal processing, online learning, distributed optimization, federated learning and wireless communication/networks.
+Machine learning, statistics, signal processing, online learning, distributed optimization, federated learning, and wireless communication/networks.

 ## NewZ